SLK007588/focus-ai/README.md

 # 🎯 Focus AI — Chrome Productivity Extension

-> **Stay focused, block distractions, and boost your productivity** with Focus AI — an AI-powered Chrome extension designed to help you stay in flow.
-It combines website blocking, relaxing background music, and productivity analytics in one beautiful, minimal interface.
+> **Stay focused, block distractions, and boost your productivity** with **Focus AI** — an AI-powered Chrome extension designed to help you stay in flow.
+It combines website blocking, relaxing background music, and productivity analytics — all in one clean, modern interface.

 ---